SGeri/ct3t/README.md

 ### With docker-compose

-If you wish to use docker-compose, you can ujust use the following command to start the container:
+If you wish to use docker-compose, you can just use the following command to start the container:

 **Note:** This is for production deployment, not development mode.